needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsAsyncOperationHandle.md

 If you find yourself in that scenario there are a couple options at your disposal.
 - Make the GameObject you want to be `DontDestroyOnLoad` a single Addressable prefab.
 Instantiate the prefab when you need it and then mark it as `DontDestroyOnLoad`.
-- Before unloading the Scene that contained the GameObject you mark as `DontDestroyOnLoad`, call `AsyncOperationHandle.Acquire()` on the Scene load handle.
+- Before unloading the Scene that contained the GameObject you mark as `DontDestroyOnLoad`, call `Addressables.ResourceManager.Acquire(AsyncOperationHandle)` and pass in the Scene load handle.
 This increases the reference count on the Scene, and keeps it and its dependencies loaded until `Release` is called on the acquired handle.